danielathome19/Spotify-Recommendation-App/README.md

 4. **Test Flow**:
   - Go to `http://127.0.0.1:5000`.
   - Register & Login.
-  - View tracks, click “Listen” to record a play.
+  - View tracks, click "Listen" to record a play.
-  - Click “Get Recommendations” to call the FastAPI service.
+  - Click "Get Recommendations" to call the FastAPI service.

 ## Enhancements